 How much cardamom should you use in this cake?

-The intensity of cardamom can vary quite a bit depending on the brand and on how fresh it is.
+The intensity of cardamom can vary quite a bit depending on the brand and how fresh it is.
 Start with 1 ¼ teaspoon cardamom then taste the batter and add more if you want a more pronounced cardamom flavor.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.